 There are many potential causes of hip pain.
-It could be because of injury, arthritis, pelvic tilt, or even something as simple as tight muscles.
+It could be because of a hip injury, arthritis, pelvic tilt, or even something as simple as tight muscles.

 Arthritis is one of the most common causes of hip pain.
 Arthritis is a condition that causes joint pain and inflammation.
-There are various different types of arthritis, such as rheumatoid arthritis, but osteoarthritis is the most common type affecting the hip.
+Many different types of arthritis exist, such as rheumatoid arthritis, but osteoarthritis is the most common type affecting the hip.
 It’s the result of wear and tear of the cartilage that cushions the joint.